 Your sales reps are giving annual sales quotas by product, and their incentive plans all have a strong weighting towards dollar achievement.
 Your organization purchases 3rd party data to effectively track dollar sales by product by FSA/territory and let them know how they are doing versus objective.

 Sales reps are given a range of the number of physicians they should target (reach) and a range of times each physician should be seen (frequency) in a year.
-The sales reps must decide which physicians, specialists, pharmacies and hospitals in their territory that will be called upon.
+The sales reps must decide which physicians, specialists, pharmacies, and hospitals in their territory will be called upon.

-1) To help your reps make better strategic decisions arm them with actionable customer information (dollar sales, growth and sales potential by physician).
+To help your reps make better strategic decisions arm them with actionable customer information (dollar sales, growth and sales potential by a physician).

 Reps are also asked to allocate their resources to their territory in the best way to meet their objectives.
 There are great 3rd party data that is acquired to help the sales reps decide which doctors are the best to target.
 This data is delivered in scripts, yet the sales reps quotas are in dollars.
 Your sales reps need to be able to answer the following questions when developing their business plan: